7 DIY Home Security Projects

 1. Brighten Your Exterior

-2. Reevaluate Your Hide A Key
+2. Reconsider Your Key Hiding Spot

-How hidden is your hide a key?
-Homeowners often attempt to outsmart burglars by “hiding” a house key outside their residence – be it under the doormat or within the shed.
+How discreet is the location of your key?
+Homeowners often try to trick thieves by hiding a house key outside.
+They might place it under the welcome mat or in the garden shed.
 Unfortunately, these common hiding spots are well-known and present an easy opportunity for intruders looking for quick access.
-To truly protect your property’s safety, avoid hiding a spare key outside.
-Instead, entrust that responsibility to a neighbor so they can watch over the extra key on your behalf.

 3. Install a Home Security System